Avanade/Beef/docs/Beef-Validation.md

 ### Entity-based validator class

-The primary means for an entity-based validator is to inherit from the `Validator` class and use the static `Default` instance.
-This will ensure the property configurations are instantiated once as the unerlying property expressions can be a relatively expensive (performance) operation.
+The primary means for an entity-based validator is to inherit from the `Validator` class.
+The instance should be instantiated once (and cached) where possible as the underlying property expressions can be a relatively expensive (performance) operation.

 Additionally, the `OnValidate` method can be overridden to add more complex and/or cross-property validations as required.